50 Years of LPB

 Take a look back at milestones and check out some of LPB's longest running series.

-Created by the Louisiana Legislature, LPB began broadcasting on September 6, 1975, with a clear mission: to educate, inform, and connect the citizens of Louisiana.
-From the start, LPB has remained a commercial-free network, dedicated to sharing meaningful stories for both children and adults.
+Established by the Louisiana Legislature, LPB signed on the air September 6, 1975, with a clear purpose: to educate, inform, and connect the people of Louisiana.
+For five decades, LPB has remained a trusted, commercial free public media network serving children, families, and communities across our state.

-What began as a single station has grown into a six-station network serving Baton Rouge, Monroe, Lake Charles, Lafayette, Shreveport, and Alexandria, with full statewide reach though LPB’s sister station, WLAE-TV, in New Orleans.
+What began as a single station has grown into a six station statewide network serving Baton Rouge, Monroe, Lake Charles, Lafayette, Shreveport, and Alexandria, with full Louisiana coverage through our New Orleans sister station, WLAE-TV.

 Take a look back at milestones and check out some of LPB's longest running series.